openhwgroup/cv32e40x/docs/user_manual/source/intro.rst

 Contents
 --------

- * :ref:`getting-started` discusses the requirements and initial steps to start using CV32E40P.
+ * :ref:`getting-started` discusses the requirements and initial steps to start using |corev|.
  * :ref:`core-integration` provides the instantiation template and gives descriptions of the design parameters as well as the input and output ports.
  * :ref:`pipeline-details` described the overal pipeline structure.
- * The instruction and data interfaces of CV32E40P are explained in :ref:`instruction-fetch` and :ref:`load-store-unit`, respectively.
+ * The instruction and data interfaces of |corev| are explained in :ref:`instruction-fetch` and :ref:`load-store-unit`, respectively.
  * The two register-file flavors are described in :ref:`register-file`.
  * :ref:`fpu` describes the Floating Point Unit (FPU).
  * :ref:`sleep_unit` describes the Sleep unit.
  * The control and status registers are explained in :ref:`cs-registers`.
- * :ref:`performance-counters` gives an overview of the performance monitors and event counters available in CV32E40P.
+ * :ref:`performance-counters` gives an overview of the performance monitors and event counters available in |corev|.
  * :ref:`exceptions-interrupts` deals with the infrastructure for handling exceptions and interrupts.
  * :ref:`debug-support` gives a brief overview on the debug infrastructure.
  * :ref:`tracer` gives a brief overview of the tracer module.